Tuition & Financial Aid

 Family Entrance Fee does not apply to Parent/Infant, but applies when a child moves from Parent/Infant to the Toddler community

 All fees are non-refundable, non-transferable and subject to change.

 *Tuition alone does not cover the cost of educating a student at NNM.
 Like all independent schools, NNM conducts annual fundraising programs that contribute to the operating budget and provide direct funding to our educational initiatives.
-At NNM we have two annual fundraising programs: The Near North Montessori Annual Fund, our annual fund appeal, and the Big Night Gala, a benefit for the Near North Scholarship Fund.
+At NNM we have two annual fundraising programs: The Near North Montessori Annual Giving Campaign and the Big Night Gala, a benefit for the Near North Scholarship Fund.
 All parents and guardians are encouraged to participate in both of these important initiatives each year.

 Near North Montessori is committed to maintaining a diverse student body.
 We believe that economic diversity contributes to a strong and healthy school community, and therefore NNM has committed to providing eligible families with financial assistance.
 Applications are reviewed confidentially by the Financial Aid Review Group and are considered separately from admissions.
 For 2018-19, NNM granted nearly $800,000 of aid to 84 children from 52 families—approximately 15% of the total student population.